 League of Women Voters

-Following their 1921 defeat at the Newfoundland and Labrador legislature, league members spent the next few years accumulating support for their petition and by 1925 had gathered 20,000 signatures.
+Following their 1921 defeat at the Newfoundland legislature, league members spent the next few years accumulating support for their petition and by 1925 had gathered 20,000 signatures.
 By then, charges of corruption had driven Squires from office and Walter S. Monroe was the country's new prime minister.
 Aware that Monroe and some of his cabinet were sympathetic to the suffragist cause, league members once again lobbied government officials for support.
 Monroe introduced a franchise bill to the legislature in 1925, where it passed unanimously on 9 March and became law on 13 April.

 Although the law stipulated women could only become voters at age 25, while men could vote at 21, league members were satisfied with the new legislation.
 They held a victory banquet on 21 April, where the group changed its name to the League of Women Voters, a non-partisan organization that promoted compulsory education, child welfare, maternal health care, and other social issues.